killuhwhale/appium/src/README.md

 # TODOs

-    Bug:
-     - Bad_apps_list.tsv reports False in column for invalid even when it reports teh reason as invalid.

     - Write utility class to install an apk
         - We should be able to skip the installation step and install apk directly and continue like normal
         - Create/ Curate apks that will fails to demo/ test our process is working correctly for the errors we are trying to catch.

-    - App demo list issues...
-        - Messenger
-            - Smart lock appear first... doest pick an account..
-                - Helios
-        - Wish
-            - Failed, continue with accounts appear early..
-Helios

-    - Record which log in method was used or to use, GAuth, FBAuth, email/pass
+    - @Ecox() Record which log in method was used or to use, GAuth, FBAuth, email/pass
         - Figure out how to attempt multiple logins on each app.
             - After Installed, perform a cycle check until we find login field or GAuth or FBAuth
                 - Depending on what we find, we will attempt those methods.